yogiraaz/nightwolf-cotribution/aws.md

        an AWS Region
        D. You do not need to implement anything since S3 data is automatically replicated between multiple facilities within an AWS Region

        Answer: C
-       Explanation:

    QUESTION NO: 47
        You are tasked with setting up a cluster of EC2 Instances for a NoSOL database The database requires random read 10 disk performance up to a 100.000 IOPS at 4KB block side per node Which of the following EC2 instances will perform the best for this workload?

        A. A High-Memory Quadruple Extra Large (m2 4xlarge) with EBS-Optimized set to true and a PIOPs EBS volume
        B. A Cluster Compute Eight Extra Large (cc2 8xlarge) using instance storage
        C. High I/O Quadruple Extra Large (hil 4xiarge) using instance storage
        D. A Cluster GPU Quadruple Extra Large (cg1 4xlarge) using four separate 4000 PIOPS EBS volumes in a RAID 0 configuration

        Answer: B

        Reference:
        http://aws.amazon.com/ec2/instance-types/

    QUESTION NO: 48
        When an EC2 EBS-backed (EBS root) instance is stopped, what happens to the data on any ephemeral store volumes?

        A. Data will be deleted and win no longer be accessible
        B. Data Is automatically saved in an EBS volume.
        C. Data Is automatically saved as an E8S snapshot
        D. Data is unavailable until the instance is restarted

        Answer: D
-       Explanation:

    QUESTION NO: 49

        Your team Is excited about theuse of AWS because now they have access to programmable Infrastructure" You have been asked to manage your AWS infrastructure In a manner similar to the way you might manage application code You want to be able to deploy exact copies of